Receiving Financial Aid

 - Your enrollment level changed

-- You received funding from an outside resource
+- You received an outside scholarship of other external funding

-- There was a change in your Standard Expense Budget
+- There was a change in your Cost of Attendance

 - You have not maintained Satisfactory Academic Progress (SAP)